VictorTirado/Development-Assigment/docs/readme.md

 ## Core subsystems and innovations

-As innovations, we have added to our game that the player can choose the language between english and spanish.
-Also we have made a select character scene we the player can play with two different characters.
+First of all we started to make our platformer game by drawing a map with Tiled with its layers and properties and a mechanic like teleport to make the game more interesting.
+Then we added enemies using A* and the way to kill them (in this case is by shooting a kunai).
+And finally, we added UI as well as a main menu where the player can choose between two characters, settings were the language and music volume can be changed, and credits.
+In addition, in the scene we added hearts to represent player's lifes, a book to know if it is caught or not, puntuation and a timer.

 ## Links